moustafa991982/moustafa991982/README.md

 ## 🔐 Featured Projects

+Two tracks: the automotive & embedded security work that is my 18-year core, and a growing AI-security track that applies the same adversarial, evidence-driven discipline to LLM-integrated systems.

+---

+## 🚗 Automotive & Embedded Security

 ### [pqc-sdv-cvm](https://github.com/moustafa991982/pqc-sdv-cvm)

 **What post-quantum TLS actually costs a Software-Defined Vehicle backend — measured end-to-end on Azure SEV-SNP, layer by layer.**